openvinotoolkit/openvino/docs/install_guides/PAC_Configure.md

 cp ~/openvino_models/ir/public/squeezenet1.1/FP16/squeezenet1.1.labels .
 ```

 2. Note that the `squeezenet1.1.labels` file contains the classes used by ImageNet and is included here so that the inference results show text rather than classification numbers.
-Convert the model with the [Model Optimizer](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).
+Convert the model with the [Model Optimizer Developer Guide](../MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
 Note that the command below uses the alias defined in the script above and is not referred to in other documentation.
 ```sh
 mo --input_model squeezenet1.1.caffemodel
 ```